Narco-submarine: 2010s

 In 2016, the U.S. Coast Guard seized a semi-submersible in international waters about 300 miles west of Panama, carrying about 6 tons of cocaine with a street value of about $200 million to U.S. customers.

 In 2017, the U.S. Coast Guard detained a semi-submersible off the coast of Texas carrying 3800 lb of cocaine, and on 13 November the US Coast Guard located and seized another one off the coast of Panama.

 Narco-submarine apprehended in Aldán (Galicia).

-In 2019, Spanish authorities apprehended a 20 m semi-submersible off Galicia, containing 3 MT of cocaine, in the first known incident of a narco-submarine crossing the Atlantic Ocean.
+In November 2019, a semi-submersible carrying 3 tonnes of cocaine hydrochloride was captured off the Galician coast of Spain after its three crew members—one Spanish and two Ecuadorian nationals—abandoned and attempted to scuttle the vessel.
+The approximately one-month voyage had begun on the Amazon River, entered the Atlantic Ocean through Brazil and continued toward the European mainland.
+The operation marked the first capture of a semi-submersible drug-smuggling vessel in Europe.

 A narco-submarine was captured by the Peruvian Navy on 8 December 2019 carrying over 2 MT of cocaine off of the coast of the Department of Piura.